Prakash Nagar metro station

 Prakash Nagar (also known as Invesco Prakash Nagar) is a metro station that is located on the Blue Line of the Hyderabad Metro, in India.
 It is near to Shopper's stop, Indian Oil Petrol Bunk, Chikoti Garden, HDFC Bank, Columbus Hospital and Pace Hospital.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 Prakash Nagar elevated metro station is situated on the Blue Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.